popkristina/rag_poc_solution/README.md

 ## 2. Scope of the POC

-- Data: The POC will utilize a subset of the available AWS documentation, which is public and has no usage limitations.
+- **Data**: The POC will utilize a subset of the available AWS documentation, which is public and has no usage limitations.
-- Users: Initially implemented to access and test from one AWS account.
+- **Users**: Initially implemented to access and test from one AWS account.
-- Functionality: A pipeline that behaves as chatbot where a developer can input a query.
+- **Functionality**: A pipeline that behaves as chatbot where a developer can input a query.
 The system should provide accurate responses by retrieving relevant sections from the AWS documentation and optionally, suggest further reading materials or related documents.

 ## 3. Technical Approach